maxaeon/readme-generator/README.md

 1. Clone the Git repository.
 Navigate to the folder and run the following commands in your command line to install the npm package dependencies.
 2. "npm init"
 3. "npm install inquirer"
+4. "npm install bser"
-4. Invoke the application with "node index.js"
+5. Invoke the application with "node index.js"

 # Usage
 Answer prompts in command line to generate README.md.